Patton College of Education Undergraduate Advising Appointments

 - Keep the advising appointments you have scheduled, or cancel if you are unable to attend.

 - Be honest and open.
 If you are experiencing a personal or academic difficulty that is interfering with your studies, please share this with your advisor.

 - Be an active participant in the advisement process by coming prepared to each appointment with questions or material for discussion, including plans and ideas.

-- Be familiar about degree requirements, university policies and procedures, and campus resources.
+- Be familiar with degree requirements, university policies and procedures, and campus resources.

 - Actively manage your progress toward degree completion by reviewing DARS and online catalog in the MyOhio Student Center.

 - Regularly read your OHIO e-mail, and do not forward to a third-party email client (Gmail, Yahoo, etc.).

 - Take primary and increasing responsibility for making your own decisions based on available professional advice and information.

 - Accept responsibility for your decisions and actions that affect your educational programs and goals.
 Please understand that the ultimate responsibility of obtaining your degree rests with the student, not the advisor.

 - Work collaboratively to assist you to dream, define, and develop your academic, career, and life goals.

 - Create a safe environment of mutual respect where you can share your thoughts, aspirations, concerns, and interests.

 - Provide academic success strategies and referrals to appropriate campus resources when needed.

 - Listen and provide feedback carefully to your questions, concerns, and confusions, and seek assistance in answering questions when not certain of the correct answer.

 - Encourage and support you as you gain the skills and knowledge necessary for success.